jeremykendall/password-validator/README.md

 It is possible to chain decorators together thanks to the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
-A great way to use this is to combine the Storage and Upgrade Decorators together to first update a legacy hash and then persist it.
+A great way to use this is to combine the Storage and Upgrade Decorators together to first update a legacy hash and then save it.
 Doing so is very simple - you just need to pass an instance of the Storage Decorator as a constructor argument to Upgrade Decorator:

 ``` php